lancerkind/API-Testing-Workshop/README.md

 * RestAssured for testing the API
 * WireMock for creating a virtual service for upstream dependencies

+# If you want to "kick the tires"
+If you simply want to run the tests and see if everything is in place and working, clone the repo, go to the root and run "mvn test".
+The tests assume that port 8090 and 8091 are free.

 # Getting Started
 This repository contains a simple API application that demonstrates the concepts described below.